19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 El Torcal de Antequera

-El Torcal de Antequera Natural Park hosts what is the most astounding karst landscape in Europe.
-Situated between Malaga and Seville it is an easy day trip from either city.
+El Torcal de Antequera Natural Park hosts what is arguably the most astounding karst landscape in Europe.
+Situated between Malaga and Seville, it is an easy day trip from either city.

-Get ready to walk between a landscape that has been formed over millions of years and once was emerged in water.
-The amazing flat, round rock formations look like they are placed on top of each other while others resemble faces and figures.
+Get ready to walk through a landscape that has been formed over millions of years and was once covered by water.
+Amazing flat, round rock formations look like they are placed on top of each other, while others resemble faces and figures.

 Walk off the path and have your lunch on one of the rocks while admiring this stunningly beautiful natural wonder.